Need to talk? Call 1800 882 436.

 If you do not want to breastfeed or don't produce enough milk, the staff will discuss formula feeding with you.

 Having a baby in the NICU can be an emotional experience.
 Some parents find it hard to cope with having an unwell baby.
-It is normal to feel sad and frightened, overwhelmed or disappointed.
+It is common to feel sad and frightened, overwhelmed or disappointed.
 It can be especially hard to go home without your baby.

 Parents might be worried that they won't be able to bond with their baby.

 Make sure you talk to the staff if you have any concerns.
 Many NICUs offer parent support groups where you can share your experiences with other families.
-Don’t forget to look after yourself too — make sure you eat well and try to get enough sleep.
+Don't forget to look after yourself too.
+Make sure you eat well and try to get enough sleep.

 Speak to a maternal child health nurse